Hawkart/darestreams/public/docs/source/index.md

     include |  optional  | string String of connections: streams,tags, channels. sort |  optional  | string Sort items by fields: title, popularity.
-For desc use '-' prefix. page |  optional  | array Use as page[number]=1&page[size]=2.
+For desc use '-' prefix. page |  optional  | array Use as page[number]=1&page[size]=2. filter |  optional  | array Can filter by title/

 <!-- END_a213ebd3dc2db295be3e4893926eb6d9 -->